-(b) conduct himself to ensure his own health and safety and that of other persons at, in or near his place of employment;
+(b) conduct themselves to ensure their own health and safety and that of other persons at, in or near the employee’s place of employment;

-(c) report to the employer the existence of any hazard of which he is aware;
+(c) report to the employer or supervisor the existence of any hazard of which the employee is aware;

 (d) wear or use such protective equipment as is required by regulation;

 (e) consult and co-operate with the committee where one has been established or with the health and safety representative where one has been elected or designated; and